Zaab1t/mox/README.rst

 * "operation", the action to be performed.
 Must be one of "create", "update", "passivate" or "delete".

+* "beskedtype" - the type of message.
+For document manipulation messages, recognized types are: CreateDocumentMessage, UpdateDocumentMessage, PassivateDocumentMessage, DeleteDocumentMessage, ListDocumentMessage, ReadDocumentMessage, SearchDocumentMessage

-Import operations can be performed with the "update" command - but note that it's also possible to map new commands by editing the ``agent.properties`` file as described above.
+Import operations can be performed with the "update" command - but note that it's also possible to map new commands by editing the ``agents/MoxRestFrontend/structure.conf`` file as described above.
 This could also be used to specify read operations with GET, if so desired.

-The content of the commands, i.e. the actual data, are send as the payload of the messages.
+The content of the commands, i.e. the actual data, are sent as the payload of the messages.
 Note that while it is possible to specify a URL when uploading a document, it is currently *not* possible to upload the binary contents of a document through the message queue - for this, the REST interface must be used directly.

-For an example of how to create and send Mox messages with Java, please see the file ObjectType.java in ``agent/src/main/java/dk/magenta/mox/agent``.

 Notification Messages